nickdanis/treemaker/README.md

 - `add rule` Prompt for a new production to be added to the grammar.
 - `save grammar` Saves the grammar to a file.
 - `load grammar` Loads a grammar from a file.
+- `reset grammar` Resets the grammar to the default CFG.
 - `quit`

 The format of the productions and grammars should follow that for [nltk](http://www.nltk.org/book/ch08.html).